-Whilst the Publication Draft Local Plan allocates a number of previously developed (PDL) sites, cumulatively development will result in the loss of a substantial area of greenfield land and some limited Green Belt releases for employment.
-In consequence, there is the potential for significant positive and negative effects on land use (SA objective 17).
+Whilst the Draft Local Plan allocates a number of previously developed (PDL) sites, cumulatively development will result in the loss of a substantial area of greenfield land and some limited Green Belt releases for employment.
+In consequence, there is the potential for significant positive and negative effects on landscape (SA objective 17).